 Campus and Branch

-The solution uses E2E security protection measures, including terminal access control and rights management, to meet the requirements of campus production, office service integration, and mobile office.
+The Application uses E2E security protection measures, including terminal access control and rights management, to meet the requirements of campus production, office service integration, and mobile office.
 Large-scale coverage includes traditional campus networks, branches, and service centers, and a centralized service processing center.